qzdl/Samplify/README.md

 ## Getting Started
-Setup TLDR; `git clone https://github.com/qzdl/samplify.git && cd spotify-samples && conda env create -f environment.yml`
+Setup TLDR; `git clone https://github.com/qzdl/samplify.git && cd spotify-samples && venv samplify -r requirements.txt && source samplify/bin/activate`

-- Ensure some form of [conda](https://https://docs.conda.io/en/latest/miniconda.html) is installed.
+- Ensure you are running python3 with venv
-- Clone this repo with `git clone https://github.com/cpease00/spotify-samples.git`
+- Clone this repo with `git clone https://github.com/qzdl/samplify.git`
-- `cd` to the new directory, and create a new virtual environment with `conda env create -f environment.yml`
+- `cd` to the new directory, and create a new virtual environment with `venv samplify -r requirements.txt && `
+  - Run `source samplify/bin/activate` to activate the new environment
-  * Refer to [`environment.yml`](./environment.yml) for a list of packages
+  * Refer to [`requirements.txt`](./requirements.txt) for a list of packages

 ### Spotify API Access; config.py
 If you haven't used the spotify API before: